 Security lock

-A web application firewall (WAF) protects web applications against cyberattacks.
-It analyzes traffic between clients and web servers and monitors, filters and blocks inbound and outbound traffic.
+A web application firewall (WAF) protects web applications from cyberattacks and attacks on security vulnerabilities.
+The protection solution monitors traffic between clients and web servers and blocks malicious access before it reaches the server.

 Functionality WAF